MAMO: Masked Multimodal Modeling for Fine-Grained Vision-Language Representation Learning: Related Work

 Masked signal modeling has been actively explored in NLP and CV separately.
 The prediction target for masked signals to recover is one of the main differences in previous works.
 In NLP, word token is the most commonly used prediction target.
 In CV, various targets are explored, \eg, raw pixel~\cite{mae,simmim}, HOG features~\cite{maskfeat}, visual tokens~\cite{beit} from a pre-trained dVAE~\cite{dalle}, visual tokens from a momentum model~\cite{ibot}, \etc.

 In VLP, conditional MLM is a commonly used pre-training objective, which predicts masked text tokens based on unmasked images.
 Some works perform MIM in VLP.
 UNITER~\cite{uniter} applies masking on pre-extracted regional features and let the model predict the class label or feature of those regions.
 OSCAR~\cite{oscar} inputs additional object tags into the model and adds a mask-and-predict task on these object tags.
 However, these methods require a pre-trained model, \eg, object detector like Faster R-CNN~\cite{fasterrcnn}, to extract the prediction target, causing domain bias and error propagation.
-Most recently, inspired by MAE~\cite{mae}, several concurrent works, \eg, M3AE~\cite{m3ae} and VLC~\cite{vlc}, transfer the pixel reconstruction task into VLP by simply adding pixel reconstruction tasks on top of VLP models.
+Most recently, inspired by MAE~\cite{mae}, several concurrent works, \eg, M3AE~\cite{m3ae}, VLC~\cite{vlc} and MaskVLM~\cite{maskvlm}, transfer the pixel reconstruction task into VLP by simply adding low-level pixel reconstruction tasks on top of VLP models.
+Besides, some methods, \eg, FLAVA~\cite{flava} and BEiT-3~\cite{beit3}, explore a different mid-level discrete visual token prediction task on vision modality.
 These VLP methods, however, neglect the semantic gap between low-level pixels (or mid-level visual tokens) and high-level multimodal representations, which can disturb the learning of semantically rich representations.
 Our MAMO unifies masked multimodal modeling of both vision and language as predicting the high-level latent representations and features/concepts, thus avoiding the potential negative impacts brought by the semantic gaps.